iWiafe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-# Script that adds permission to only other users
+# Scripts that sets the mode of a file hello.